What is amputation?

 After surgery, you may have emotional concerns.
 You may have grief over the lost limb

 or a physical condition known as phantom pain.
-This is a sense of feeling pain or
+This is pain or other feeling in your

 Once you are home, it is important to follow the instructions given to you by your